-Student Health on Haven, located at Tower 2, 100 Haven Avenue 2nd Floor, Suite 230, provides opportunities that facilitate the personal and professional development of students.
-Student Health on Haven assists students in strategizing, prioritizing, troubleshooting, problem solving and developing an action plan targeted toward their individual concerns and stresses.
+The Center for Student Wellness (CSW), located at Tower 2, 100 Haven Avenue 2nd Floor, Suite 230, provides opportunities that facilitate the personal and professional development of students.
+The Center assists students in strategizing, prioritizing, troubleshooting, problem solving and developing an action plan targeted toward their individual concerns and stresses.
 Staff members are trained in exercise science, human nutrition, health psychology, addiction and substance abuse, and complementary care.
-Student Health on Haven can assist students with a wide array of issues including:
+CSW can assist students with a wide array of issues including: